roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "Man, I hope you don't mind me saying, but that was awesome walking out with you like that," Wes said.
 "Just showing you off to those other guys, knowing they want what I have – even though I know it's only for a few more minutes."

  "It's OK," Cori said.
 "I know guys like that.
 There's nothing wrong with it – it's something in your genes.
 Every guy dreams of the trophy wife or girlfriend.
 I never thought of myself as a trophy, but I'm flattered that you think that way about me."
-Report_Story #6